lk-geimfari/lk-geimfari.github.io/_posts/2020-07-06-a-few-thoughts-about-naming.md

 layout: post
 title: Thoughts on naming
 date: 2020-07-06
-description: The proper naming of variables, functions, methods, and classes is one of the most important
-    attributes of elegant and clean code, that clearly reflects the intentions of the programmer, without assumptions about what was meant.
+description: Properly naming variables, functions, methods, and classes is one of the most important attributes of elegant and clean code.
+It reflects the programmer’s intentions clearly, without leaving room for assumptions about what was meant.
 preview_img: caspar-david-friedrich-der-einsame-baum.jpg
 published: true
 starred: true